 This year I’ll be 27.
 What can I even tell people I actually accomplished in 2020?
 I know we’re all currently caught up in this situation, but what did I take away from it?
 Did I make enough effort for myself to explore and nurture my authentic self, or did I squander what could have been an invaluable and unique amount of introspection?

 I’m scared.
 I’m scared of what will happen in 2021.
 I’m scared of what could happen.

 A person’s life is nothing but a constant science experiment where they test never-ending amounts of stimulus and variables against themselves to achieve what could resemble a state of personal satisfaction, but what if that state, that base dependent variable, is unknown or unfamiliar?

 What if you’ve never known a state such as that, so you have nothing to even compare against?
 I’m hoping I either find or rediscover just that in 2021.

 If you can’t even acknowledge what makes you happy, what kind of goals are you chasing in life, other than the ones placed on you by others?

-I’m ready to see the world again.
+I’m ready to step outside again.